-We recommend a couple of things.
-First, a good French phrasebook to help you with what you really know how to say.
-Second, a small English to French dictionary to look up French words.
+Even in these digital daze (sic) a pocket-size English-to-French dictionary can come in handy in Paris, especially when trying to decipher a menu or other French writings.
+You might want to take a couple of things with you.
+First, a good French phrasebook to help you with what you really need to know how to say.
+Second, a small English to French dictionary to look up specific words.

-This is our favorite of French phrasebooks.
-It has all the standard (and necessary) things, like phrases to use in various situations, but it also starts out with a simple, easy-to-follow grammr lesson that comes in very useful when you're trying to modify some of the phrases.
+This is our favorite among French phrasebooks.
+It has all the standard (and necessary) things, like phrases to use in various situations, but it also starts out with a simple, easy-to-follow grammar lesson that comes in very useful when you're trying to modify some of the phrases.

 Another plus are the MP3 downloads that allow you to listen to the correct pronunciations.
-You can use them for a little practice before you go, and then carry them with you on your iPhone.
+You can use them for a little practice before you go, and then carry them with you on your smart phone.

-For an English to French dictionary to take to France we usually prefer the Berlitz products.
-They are easy to read, even their compact dictionaries, with clear type and color differentiation between French words and English words.
+We often take this English to French dictionary along with us, though we don't usually carry it around.
+It's bigger and heavier than the Oxford Mini, but also more extensive.
+The Berlitz is very easy read, with clear type and color differentiation between French words and English words.

-This pocket size English to French dictionary (and vice-versa) is just about the biggest you'd want to carry in your pocket, purse or bag – 3¾ by 6 inches.
+This pocket size English/French dictionary (and vice-versa) is just about the biggest you'd want to carry in your pocket, purse or bag – 3¾ by 6 inches.

-Although not as well known as other dictionaries, we really like the Langenscheidts.
-This one is geared specifically to beginning and intermdediate users, so it's perfect for travelers.
+Although not as well known as other dictionaries, we really like the Langenscheidt.
+This one is geared specifically to beginning and intermediate users, so it's perfect for travelers.

 We like the size (about 4 by 6 inches) and feel of the book.
 The text is very easy to read and the layout is great.
 The dictionary covers everyday language, which makes it particularly useful.
 There's an extensive collection of idioms (in both French and English) that we find useful in understanding how French speakers say certain things.